Troubleshooting

 If the agent is running, this command output should include active (running)

 .
-Otherwise, try restarting the agent with this command:
+Otherwise, try starting the agent with this command:

 $ sudo systemctl start procustodibus-agent